treehouse/timberline/README.markdown

   cumbersome.
 Need to rewrite some of the basic stuff to be more OO-appropriate.
 - **Forking** - Timberline should support forking in its watcher model so that jobs can be run in parallel and independently of each other.
-- **Relocate Rails** - Create a `timberline-rails` gem that includes all of our Rails-specific functionality and configuration rather than have that in Timberline proper.

 ## Future